What is Basement Tanking?

-Methods of tanking can be divided into two main types.
-The first is by an application of a damp proof membrane (DPM) to the interior wall.
+The first is by applying a damp proof membrane (DPM) to the interior wall.
 This method in itself can be split into two types.
 The first of these consists of fixing sheets of polypropylene membrane to the wall with special membrane clips.
 The separate sheets are bonded with tape to create a complete seal and the membrane is then plastered over.

 The second main type of tanking is referred to as Cementitious Tanking.
 Cementitious just means that something is like, or pertains to, cement.
-With cementitious tanking the wall of the structure is stripped back to the base material and then re-rendered with several coats of a sand/cement render mixed with special damp proofing products.
+With cementitious tanking, the wall of the structure is stripped back to the base material and then re-rendered with several coats of a sand/cement, mixed with special damp proofing products.

 Cementitious tanking is normally used where the likely ingress of water is considered to be less than something that would require the fitting of a DPM.
-The advantage of a cementitious tanking system is that it is vapour permeable.
+The advantage of a cementitious tanking system is that it is also vapourpermeable.
 As the movement of water vapour is generally outwards from the basement or cellar this allows the room to breathe.

 Contact us today on: 077 0908 4010